 Finland’s new defense minister, Jussi Niinistö, who took office in May, quickly took action on the Taipalsaari sale, instructing the state forest management agency to bid for the plot on behalf of the Finnish Defense Forces.
 But its $3.72 million offer fell far short of the reported $8.45 million Russian bid.
-Niinistö also proposed passing a bill that would give the government the right to approve sales in sensitive areas on a case-by-case basis, and former Defense Minister Carl Haglund advocated for a government right of first refusal.The Finns may, of course, be overreacting.
+Niinistö also requested that the defense forces participate in future sales of strategic plots, and he has announced that he’ll introduce legislation that gives the government right of first refusal in sales to buyers outside of the European Union.
+This spring, President Sauli Niinistö (no relation to Jussi Niinistö) proposed passing a bill that would give the government the right to approve sales in sensitive areas on a case-by-case basis, and former Defense Minister Carl Haglund advocated for a government right of first refusal.The Finns may, of course, be overreacting.
 It is quite possible that the properties near military installations are simply vacation homes, but the Finnish suspicion comes from a long and traumatic history of living with latent Russian-Soviet aggression and the occasional invasion.
 For over a century Finland belonged to Russia, before declaring independence in 1917.
 Even after independence, it continued to face Russian aggression.
 In the so-called Winter War of 1939 and 1940, 180,000 Finnish soldiers fought valiantly against the Red Army’s invading force of 340,000, launching a clever insurgent campaign.
 Soviet leader Joseph Stalin had predicted a Soviet victory within 12 days, but the Finns miraculously held out for 105 days before succumbing to defeat.
 Perhaps this bitter experience is why Finland has maintained a stoic policy of neutrality and non-provocation, like its neighbor Sweden, which opted out of NATO membership.